n00b007/pizzapi/README.rst

 Disclaimer
 -----------
-This is my fork of https://github.com/gamagori/pizzapi It's heavily modified and not well documented, but i'm going to get to that. the below example should work though.
+This is my fork of https://github.com/Magicjarvis/pizzapi It has been modified to add a new package called code_for_pizza.

-sorry! was kind of in a rush this morning.
+There are modifications to the original code, sorry! in advance for the messy documentation.

 Setup
 -----